This image was stolen from www.alchemistpersians.com

 The terms "backyard breeder" and "kitten mill" are derogatory terms that are generally used to discredit a breeder.
 They have no real meaning other than what we put on them but they generally mean, to most people, someone who breeds cats without regard for their health, physical appearance (not bred to a registry standard), and are only in operation for financial gain.
 These breeders will generally fall into the Pet Retailer category.
 They are likely to sell to pet stores and to companies who exploit the cat’s well being in exchange for only monetary gain.
 Although these unscrupulous people do exist, most breeders do not fit this stereotype and should not be confused with what I call the Pet Breeder.
 Remember there are degrees in everything and it is up to you to do research, make phone calls, visit facilities, and use your best judgment when you purchase any pet.

 Don't plagiarize.
 Everything on this website (photos, created images, and all information in written form) are considered property of the owner of this website unless otherwise noted.
 If you see something you would like to take as your own, ask permission to use it; otherwise, it is considered stealing.
-I will be happy to make images for your website at no charge upon request.
+I will be happy to make images for your website upon request.